veysiyildiz/beer-collection/README.md

 # Beer Collection App Documentation

+## Demo
+You can view a live demo of the Beer Collection App at [Demo Link](https://beer-collection-sigma.vercel.app/)

 ## Introduction
 This is the Beer Collection App.
 It's built with NextJS ❤️, server-side rendering first .
 You can add beers to your collection.
 You can also give beers a rating and leave comments.